 Treasurer State of Connecticut, Department of Public Health

-The store is disqualified if the fines are not paid.
-Refer to Class A Violations in Appendix F in the Vendor Agreement for additional information.
+The store is disqualified if the fines or monetary claims are not paid.
+Refer to Appendix F of the Vendor Agreement for additional information.

 Yes, you can request a review.
-Print the Request for Review document, complete and mail or fax to the Department of Public Health.
-Refer to Appendix G in the Vendor Agreement for additional information.
+Print the Request for Review - Vendor form, complete and mail or fax it to the Department of Public Health.
+Refer to Appendix G of the Vendor Agreement for additional information.

 It is not necessary to retain a lawyer, however, you have the right to retain private legal counsel and seek legal advice.
-Refer to Appendix G in the Vendor Agreement for additional information.
+Refer to Appendix G of the Vendor Agreement for additional information.

-Retailers may file a complaint against WIC participants who abuse Program rules by contacting a local agency.
+Retailers may file a complaint against WIC participants who abuse Program rules by: